Finite Horizon Multi-Agent Reinforcement Learning in Solving Optimal Control of State-Dependent Switched Systems: Theoretical error analysis

-supposing the cost-to-go function is continuously differentiable in $x$ and $t$.
-This is, however, not the case for the optimal control for hybrid systems, which is known to have a non-differentiable value function at some switching point in the switching interface.
-The optimal control may be discontinuous or non-differentiable at the switching interface as well. \begin{theorem} The value function for above defined optimal control problem for a hybrid system is continuous but not differentiable at the switching interface with switching state $x(\tau)$ and switching time instant $\tau$.
+However, in optimal control for hybrid systems, we have to account for a non-differentiable value function at some switching states in the switching interface.
+Furthermore, the optimal control input $u$ may be discontinuous or non-differentiable at the switching interface as well. \begin{theorem} The value function for above defined optimal control problem for a hybrid system is continuous but may not be differentiable at the switching interface with switching state $x(\tau)$ and switching time instant $\tau$.

 \end{theorem} \begin{proof} Based on the dynamic programming formula,

 where $\Tilde{L}(x,u)$ is a bounded constant value.
 This makes $V(x(\tau_-),\tau_-)=V(x(\tau_+),\tau_+)$ as $\tau_- \rightarrow \tau_+$. \end{proof} Recall the definition of Hamiltonian